Bury Bar Frame locomotive: France

 Four locomotives were supplied to the Chemin de Fer de Paris à St. Germaine which opened in 1837.

 Ireland

 Twenty locomotives for the Great Southern and Western Railway of Ireland, one of which, No. 36, is preserved, were the last to use the cylindrical firebox.

 Characteristics

-Notable features were: forged-iron bar frames; spherical topped outer firebox with internal copper firebox of semi-circular section; near horizontal inside cylinders driving cranked axles.
+Notable features were forged-iron bar frames, a spherical topped outer firebox with internal copper firebox of semi-circular section and near-horizontal inside cylinders driving the cranked axles.

 Frames

 A major problem was the effect of their weight on the track of the time.
 Engines were increasing in size as more power was needed.
 Robert Stephenson had developed the Patentee with an extra pair of wheels to distribute the weight.
 However, this brought problems in that the extra length affected road-holding on curves.
 Such locomotives used a heavy, rigid frame of timber sandwiched between iron plates outside the wheels, plus internal iron sub-frames.
 Bury adopted a different approach by keeping to two axles and fabricating a bar frame inside the wheels, consisting (on each side) of two wrought-iron bars, a rectangular-section bar above the axle bearings and a round-section bar below.

 From 1845 Bury built much bigger six-wheeled locomotives with bar frames; one of these, a 2-2-2 of 1847, was preserved and may be seen in Cork railway station.